strongloop-archive/strong-gateway-demo/notes-app-plain/README.md

 We'll refer to this dir as the *project root* from here on.

-In the project root, create a new resource server by running:
+In the project root, create a new resource server:

 ```
-$ cd notes-app-plain
+cd notes-app-plain
-$ slc loopback resource-server
+slc loopback resource-server
-$ ... # follow the prompts
+... # follow the prompts
 ```

 ####2.
 Create the `Note` model